segasai/desi_retriever/README.md

 # desi_retriever

-This is a tool that allows you to fetch desi spectra without manually downloading them.
+This is a tool that allows you to fetch DESI spectra without manually downloading them.
+This tool can be run on your laptop and does not have to run on NERSC. (it still can run on NERSC, in this case it will be typically faster)

 You may also consider using SPARCL https://astrosparcl.datalab.noirlab.edu/